Mrian07/Proyeksi/docs/system-admin-guide/authentication/kerberos/README.md

 #### Configure using environment variables

-As with all the rest of the OpenProject configuration settings, the Kerberos header configuration can be provided via environment variables.
+As with all the rest of the ProyeksiApp configuration settings, the Kerberos header configuration can be provided via environment variables.
 For example:

 ```bash
 openproject config:set OPENPROJECT_AUTH__SOURCE__SSO_HEADER="X-Authenticated-User"